vandi37/password-manager/README.md

 A telegram bot for managing passwords

-It uses encrypting and hashing, however i don't recommend to use this projet as a real password manager
+It uses encrypting and hashing, however i don't recommend to use this project as a real password manager